calculquebec/cq-formation-cip201/doc/en/task-types/parallel.rst

 - Multi-threading
 - OpenMP: a standard for multi-threaded programming
 - Intel MKL threads: a numerical library with support for multi-threading
-- Intel Thread Building Blocks (TBB): a library for multi-threaded programming
+- Intel Threading Building Blocks (TBB): a library for multi-threaded programming
 - pthreads: a library for multi-threaded programming
 - Shared memory: refers to the communication strategy used by multi-threaded programs